AmoebeLabs/swiss-army-knife-card-manual/docs/functional-cards/series2/functional-card-sensor4-card.md

     ---

-    A sensor card with a sparkline showing the history of today with Min/Max values.
+    A sensor card with a sparkline line showing the history of today with Min/Max values on the background to show variations.
-    <br><br>
+    {: .blog-title}

 [Line/MinMax Example - Light]: ../../assets/screenshots/sak-functional-card-s2-sensor4-14-light.png#only-light
 [Line/MinMax Example - Dark]: ../../assets/screenshots/sak-functional-card-s2-sensor4-14-dark.png#only-dark